ClairBerlin/managair/Readme.md

 ### User-Facing Services

 - Register a new user, update a user's profile [rough sketch available].
-- Register a sensor node, remove a sensor node [open].
+- Register a sensor node, remove a sensor node [API and admin-UI].
-- Add a location, associate sensor nodes with a location, update location information [open].
+- Add a location, associate sensor nodes with a location, update location information [rough sketch via API and admin-UI].
+- Inspect and measurement time-series [API].
-- Inspect and analyze measurement time-series and derived data [open].
+- Analyze measurement time-series and derived data [open].
 - GDPR transparency: export personal data, delete an account and all associated data [open].

 ### Administrative Services